 See this ricotta cheesecake for a crustless, 100% ricotta option.

-How to make a ricotta cheesecake
+Steps to make ricotta cheesecake

-The three types of cheese should be at room temperature.
+- Filling: the three types of cheese should be at room temperature.
 This is important to integrate them well.
 You should be able to combine them easily with a whisk.

-Have the oven preheated before you pour the batter into the prepared pan.
+- Have the oven preheated before you pour the batter into the prepared pan.

-IMPORTANT: the temperature of the oven and subsequent cooling down of the cheesecake before refrigerating is important to avoid cracks and get a creamy filling.
+The temperature of the oven and subsequent cooling down of the cheesecake before refrigerating is important to avoid cracks and get a creamy filling.
 So don't rush it.

 Kitchen notes